kubeshop/tracetest/docs/docs/index.md

 - Use your preferred trace back-end, like Jaeger or Tempo, or OpenTelemetry Collector.
 - Define multiple transaction triggers, such as a GET against an API endpoint, a GRPC request, etc.
 - Return both the response data and a full trace.
-- Define assertions against trace data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors.
+- Define assertions against both the response and trace data, ensuring both your response and the underlying processes worked correctly, quickly, and without errors.
 - Save tests.
 - Run the tests manually or via CI build jobs with the Tracetest CLI.